dwhiffing/fury/content/aar/nf/nf41_aj/body.md

 had to be a surfaced or snorkelling sub headed into port.
 They also find the two escorts left over from yesterday's convoy, still headed west.
-By now the radar operators know the drill: For all your anti-shipping needs, call the Clemenceau!
+By now the radar operators know the drill: For all your anti-shipping needs, call the Clemenceau\!
 More Etendards make the flight, and although it takes a few more missiles (it's a daylight attack, so the ships can see the missiles incoming and shoot back), the results are the same, and the last of the convoy is sunk.

 **Rogachevo**